amiaopensource/vrecord/Resources/analog_digitization.md

 **Codec for video** — FFV1 version 3

-**Audio channel mapping** — 1 stereo track is generally used unless audio is only coming in throuh one channel.
+**Audio channel mapping** — 1 stereo track is generally used unless audio is only coming in through one channel.
 If so, you will have to use the Channel 1 or Channel 2 mono options.

 **Standard** — NTSC